hariamoor-zz/todo-cli/content/Part-2.md

 }
 ```

 Next, we define a `ToDoList` type, which help us represent the list itself.
-It will have two fields; a list of tasks, represented as a `Vec` (a heap-allocated array), and the `String`-encoded name of the user.
+It will have two fields; a list of tasks, represented as a `Vec` (a heap-allocated array, like a Java `ArrayList` or C++ `std::vector`), and the `String`-encoded name of the user.

 ```rust
 #[derive(Debug)]